STEPS IN PERFORMING RESEARCH

 Subject Journal Indexes

 Search deeper into subject journals, often with Advanced Searching options to limit by treatment types.
-May require you to use the “Borrow From Other Libraries” request option.
+May require you to use “Borrow From Other Libraries” to request specific journal articles when we do not have a subscription.

-Find high impact articles (Cited By) and track citation histories.
+Search across a wide range of journals, and find high impact articles (Cited By) and track citation histories (references and citations).

-Capture web pages and full text articles; organize and annotate records; search records; insert references and create Bibliographies (citations) in research reports.
+Capture web pages, book citations, and full text articles; organize and annotate records; search records; insert references and create Bibliographies (citations) in research reports.

-Begin your research by exploring important terminology, uncovering key facts and trends, and reviewing encyclopedia and handbook entries using our Background Information tools.
+Begin your research by exploring important terminology, uncovering key facts and trends, and reviewing encyclopedia and handbook entries using our Facts/Definitions tools.

 If you are looking for the latest news on a popular topic use our News Resources page.